BOJ warns Japan faces new risks as population shrinks

-TOKYO — Japan faces unforeseen risks in guiding economic policy as its population of about 126 million ages and declines, the governor of its central bank said Thursday.
+TOKYO — The governor of Japan’s central bank has warned of unforeseen risks in guiding economic policy as the country’s population declines.

 Bank of Japan Gov. Haruhiko Kuroda told fellow financial leaders Thursday that policies must be devised to prevent the shrinking population from hindering economic growth.